Worker Misclassification: Challenges of Determining Exempt vs. Non-Exempt Employees

 - Which positions are most often misclassified as exempt--and how can employers and their counsel best determine the appropriate classification for such positions?

-- What self-audit approaches are effective to identify and correct errors--and protect the company from future liability?
+- What self-audit approaches are effective to identify and correct errors with a focus on compliance with the duties and salary basis tests--and protect the company from future liability?